ABOUT MOTHER IGNACIA CLINIC

-Peter Scott is an Obstetrician and Gynaecologist at Canberra Hospital.
 Peter had the good fortune to be invited on a clinical trip to West Timor with FOHG in 2008 – which proved a life-changing experience – and in 2009 had six week-long trips to Ende in Flores, doing teach-the-teacher and hands-on emergency training with midwives as part of FOHG’s Maternal and Neonatal Health Program.
 This program has continued mainly in the nearby district of Nagakeo, and also in Soe in West Timor.

 Ann Maree Parker

 Bachelor of Nursing; Bachelor of Midwifery; Masters in Midwifery (University of Canberra)